 1. Attackers automate the login to happen simultaneously with the capture of the the user's credentials.
 The victim believes they are authenticating their own login, but they are, instead, approving the attackers scripted attempt.

 2. New Cloud Access Trojan attacks only require a single login to create a permanent back door.
 Once they have created mailbox rules to route messages or approved a malicious API or created a silent back-up service, they never need to log in again.

-8. Security for Office 365 goes well beyond email.
+8. Office 365 Security goes well beyond email.

 When email was in your data center, email was just email.
 In Office 365, email is part of a much larger ecosystem and securing Office 365 requires more than just protection of inbound messages.
 This includes detecting compromised accounts, protecting content going in and out of OneDrive & SharePoint, monitoring for connected apps, compliance, integration with SIEM, and so much more.